latenightlabs/ComfyUI-LNL/README.md

 nodes.py: Defines the server-side representation of the Load Video Node.

 ## Installation
-Ensure you have ComfyUI and its dependencies installed.
+1. Ensure you have ComfyUI and its dependencies installed.
-Clone or download this repository into your \ComfyUI\custom_nodes
+2. Clone or download this repository into your \ComfyUI\custom_nodes
+3. Install `ffmpeg` compatible with your platform from the following url: https://ffmpeg.org/download.html.
+4. Run `pip install -r requirements. txt` to setup your environment.

 # To use the Load Video Node: